Office-to-Residential Conversion: Feasibility and HBU

 Canada's major urban markets (Toronto, Ottawa, Calgary, Montreal, Vancouver) each have millions of square feet of functionally obsolete office inventory where remote-work-driven demand destruction has permanently impaired occupancy prospects.
 The policy rationale for conversion has attracted significant federal attention in both countries, recognising that downtown office vacancy and urban housing shortages are simultaneously solvable through the same building stock, if the physical and financial conditions align.

 The determinative feasibility test for office-to-residential conversion is physical, not financial, and it filters out the majority of office buildings before any financial modelling is warranted.
-Floor plate depth is the primary constraint: residential units require exterior window access, and a typical floor plate deeper than 80-85 feet leaves an uninhabitable interior core that cannot be converted to rentable residential space without structural intervention, per the Urban Land Institute's analysis of adaptive reuse feasibility.
+Floor plate depth is the primary constraint: residential units require exterior window access, and a typical floor plate deeper than 80-85 feet leaves an uninhabitable interior core that cannot be converted to rentable residential space without structural intervention, a widely used industry rule of thumb for conversion feasibility.

 Core placement compounds the floor plate problem: central-core buildings can support conversion more readily, while off-centre cores create inefficient unit configurations.
 Window-to-wall ratio affects livability and marketability; ceiling height below 9 feet creates residential product that does not meet market expectations in most urban markets.